qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    *Style Manager*. *Match to symbols from file* match category name to a symbol name from an external file.

-.. index:: Graduated_Renderer, Renderer_Graduated
+.. index:: Graduated Renderer
-.. index:: Natural_Breaks_(Jenks), Pretty_Breaks, Equal_Interval, Quantile
+.. index:: Natural Breaks (Jenks), Pretty Breaks, Equal Interval, Quantile

+.. _graduated_renderer:

 Graduated Renderer
 ..................

-The :index:`Graduated Renderer` is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.
+The |graduatedSymbol| :guilabel:`Graduated Renderer` is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.

-Like the Categorized Renderer, the Graduated Renderer allows you to define rotation and size scale from specified columns.
+Like the Categorized Renderer, the :index:`Graduated Renderer` allows you to define rotation and size scale from specified columns.

-Also, analogous to the Categorized Renderer, the :guilabel:`Style` tab allows you to select:
+Also, analogous to the Categorized Renderer, it allows you to select:

-* The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen|
+* The attribute (using the Column listbox or the |expressionEditorOpen|
   :guilabel:`Set column expression` function)
 * The symbol (using the Symbol selector dialog)
 * The legend format and the precision